-Spiral model is a software development model introduced by Barry Boehm to decrease the uncertainty at each stage of software development.
-This model incorporates features of both the waterfall model and prototyping model.
+The spiral model is a software development model.
+It was Barry Boehm who introduced the model.
+The model decreases uncertainty at each stage of software development.
+It incorporates features of both the waterfall model and prototyping model.
 It is a risk-driven process model and its most important feature is to decrease the risk of the project.

-In this section, we discuss features of the spiral model along with its stages or phases.
-We will also discuss the situations when we can use the spiral model and we will conclude by studying the advantages and disadvantages of this model.
+In this section, we discuss the spiral model’s features and its stages or phases.
+We will discuss the risk handling feature of the model and the situations where we can use the model.
+We will conclude our content with the advantages and disadvantages of the model.

 Content: Spiral Process Model